 An anonymous note from a parent of an intersex little girl:

 Disorder of Sex Development (DSD) is what most of the medical complex uses.
 In our home, we don’t use DSD.
 We prefer the terms ” Intersex or natural bodily variations.”
 The reason: I had a difficult time associating the word Disorder with my child.
 It’s much less branding for us to talk with her using our preferred words.
-In my mind disorder is a stigma driven word that has psychological affects on society.
+In my mind disorder is a stigma driven word that has psychological effects on society.
 I sat down once and wrote all the words that come to my mind with that one word.
 I did a social poll asking others what came to mind when they say the word Disorder.
-The results were preconceived ideas of bad things, things that need to be fixed, broken, weird and sad.
-The words that people associated don’t describe my child.
+The results were preconceived ideas of bad things, things that need to be fixed, broken, weird, and sad.
+The words that people associate don’t describe my child.
 I know that she is not a disorder and that her PAIS (Partial Androgen Insensitivity Syndrome) is the noun here but the general population will associate her as a disorder.
 These are my thoughts and when I talk with others I share our preferred terms.
 I’m working on getting the endocrinologist to at least try and understand the impact of DSD as a blanket descriptor.

 How to Stop “Dis-ing” Intersex!
 By Jim Costich